 The Economics Department at the Weatherhead School of Management maintains the job listing below.
 For additional job postings or career related assistance, Case Western Reserve University undergraduate students should contact the Career Center.
 Weatherhead graduate students should contact the Career Management Office (CMO).

-The Board is again hiring RAs during our Fall recruiting season, October-November, and our Spring recruiting season, February-March.
-Each year, we hire about 40 recent graduates in economics, math, or related fields as RAs.
+- The Federal Reserve Board is hiring Research Assistants during the Fall recruiting season, October-November, and the Spring recruiting season, February-March for positions that begin in the summer.
+We appreciate your referral of interested and qualified students.
+Each year, the Board hires approximately 70 recent graduates in economics, math, or related fields as RAs.
 These positions are highly competitive and very quantitative in nature.
 While at the Board, RAs work closely with economists and analysts on a broad range of topics covering real-world policy issues and academic-type research.
 After their time at the Board, many of our RAs move on to top graduate school programs.
 To be considered for these positions, candidates must submit application materials by September 30 for the Fall recruiting season and by January 31 for the Spring recruiting season.
 Complete application instructions are available at http://www.federalreserve.gov/careers/ra.htm.
 A limited number of summer internships are also available each year.
 Application procedures and deadline information for this program can be found at http://www.federalreserve.gov/careers/intern_project.htm.